marijnh/Eloquent-JavaScript/05_higher_order.md

 {{index "everything (exercise)", "short-circuit evaluation", "return keyword"}}

 Like the `&&` operator, the `every` method can stop evaluating further elements as soon as it has found one that doesn't match.
-So the loop-based version can jump out of the loop—with `break` or `return`—as soon as it runs into an element for which the predicate function returns false.
+So the loop-based version can jump out of the loop—with `break` or `return`—as soon as it runs into an element for which the predicate function returns `false`.
 If the loop runs to its end without finding such an element, we know that all elements matched and we should return `true`.

 To build `every` on top of `some`, we can apply _((De Morgan's laws))_, which state that `a && b` equals `!(!a || !b)`.
 This can be generalized to arrays, where all elements in the array match if there is no element in the array that does not match.